selvinortiz/craft.loath/README.md

 #### Finally, tell *PHPUnit* where to find your plugin test directory
 `/path/to/site/craft/plugins/yourplugin/tests`

-## Issues
-The biggest issues I've come across during testing have to do with bootstrapping dependencies.

-Some issues are really hard to diagnose and explain and in effort to keep this short...
-I figured that rather than explaining every single issue I've found, I'd just post what is currently working for me and other's I've helped and if you can't get things running just post a comment here and we can sort it out together.

 ### Bundled Command
 This repo includes a shell script that you can edit with your paths and run it.